huangli/sublime-user-package/README.md

 ### 1. How to backup

 - before backup, make sure you have git enviroment setup, and sublime installed.The path may change in the future, so change the path if there is an error.
-The backup.sh is in the User folder
+The backup.sh is in the User folder(eg:/home/hl/.config/sublime-text-3/Packages/User)

 ```shell
 sh backup.sh